gregorias/pixelosolver/README.md

   heap space (exactly the size of the screenshot at 1920x1080 resolution).
   Unfortunately I can't decouple the OCR thread from wx Main thread, as described above, so the problem stays until it is solved.

+* The application uses constants defining maximum size of a number and distance between digits to determine whether two digits on a hint strip form the same number.
+The function performing the merging of numbers is not bullet-proof and sometimes fails, for example when we have 4,10 or 2,10 numbers on the strip, since they are all very close.
+A way to solve this would be to either make the merging hints function take into account 3 next numbers instead of just 2.
+A more general idea would make the merging function generate all possible solutions and find one that minimizes some metric, for example the sum of squared differences between a distance between middle points of merged numbers and an the ideal distance between middles.